merryjs/photo-viewer/README.md

 github "rs/SDWebImage"

 ```
-and run `carthage update` when you done this you can link it like Manual link from node_modules describes, the only difference is use your carthage file instead of ours
+and run `carthage update` when you done this you can link it like Manual link from node_modules describes, the only difference is use your carthage file instead of ours

 #### Android